acrolinx/github-action-testdata/markdown/acrolinx_use_cases.md

 - Policy and procedure documents

 ## Implementation Benefits
 Organizations implementing Acrolinx typically see measurable improvements in content quality, reduced review times, and enhanced brand consistency across all communication channels.
+This is second edit.